CaptainKokomo/Codex-dropbox/docs/stage0-first-run-guide.md

 > **Important:** This repository contains the source only.
 Until you receive the release ZIP, there is no executable to run.

+If you are looking at the source tree after a maintainer has produced a build, the portable binary lives at `release/win-unpacked/NodeLab.exe`.
+The installer (`NodeLab-Setup.exe`) is generated only when the packaging pipeline runs on Windows (or Linux with Wine), so source-only drops may list the portable executable but still omit the installer.

 ## 2. Welcome Screen

 - On first launch, NodeLab opens to a warm welcome panel that sets expectations for the onboarding journey.